Holding Corporations Accountable

-Attorney General Stein helped lead litigation against and negotiations for a $21 billion agreement with the three largest drug distributors (McKesson, Cardinal Health, and AmerisourceBergen) and manufacturer Johnson & Johnson.
+Attorney General Josh Stein helped lead negotiations for a $26 billion agreement released in July 2021 with the three largest drug distributors (McKesson, Cardinal Health, and AmerisourceBergen) and manufacturer Johnson & Johnson.

 NC Memorandum of Agreement

-In April 2021, Attorney General Stein and the North Carolina Association of County Commissioners unveiled a Memorandum of Agreement (NC MOA) governing how North Carolina will use the proceeds of the distributor and J&J settlements and the Purdue and Mallinckrodt bankruptcy resolution.
+In April 2021, Attorney General Josh Stein and the North Carolina Association of County Commissioners unveiled a Memorandum of Agreement (NC MOA) governing how North Carolina will use the proceeds of certain opioid settlements and bankruptcy resolutions.